 However, if you catch the ball by placing the head stiffly in its path, the ball may bounce against the head and drop.
 So make sure you move your stick slightly when the ball reaches it and let it give a little in order to stabilize the catch.

-Master the art of receiving a pass
+#2 - Master the Art of Receiving a Pass

 When a team mates throws a lacrosse ball towards you in a pass, you must be ready to receive it.
 This requires several things.
 First, you must create some space between you and any opponent nearby so that your team mate can easily throw the ball towards you.

 It is a very valuable skill to be able to catch and throw with both hands.
 During the game, this can particularly confuse an opponent and gives you the freedom to quickly switch from one hand to the other.

 Cradling, in lacrosse, refers to retaining the lacrosse ball in your pocket.
 It requires some practice but once you are good at it, you wouldn’t even have to look at the pocket to see if the ball is there.
 Developing cradling into an instinct will help you a long way towards being a good lacrosse player.

 We’ve discussed how to receive a pass effectively above.
 It is time to consider how can you make a good pass.
 When making a pass, you will nearly always have an opponent lurking somewhere near you, trying to intercept the pass.
 So you have to find a flexible position in order to make the pass.

 Before making a pass, make a direct eye contact with the team mate who is supposed to receive the pass.
 Once this line of communication is established, find an effective space around your opponent to throw the ball towards your team mate.

-Focus on the basics
+#6 - Focus on the Basics

 So at the start, it is best to establish a style which comprises of short and successful passes.
 Once you get really good at short and sharp passes, you will gradually get the hang of being able to make passes over longer distances.

 At the other hand, this makes it easier for you to create a space for receiving and passing whenever the need arises.
 When you are able to make a pass or receive one, it is worth it to slightly pace up just before the actual move in order to confuse your opponent.

 As a beginner, you need to get really good at the basic lacrosse shots.
 These include the sidearm long shot, the backhand shot, the underhand long shot and the overhand long shot.